What Is Group Therapy

 Improved Accountability

 Group members provide mutual motivation to stay on track with recovery goals.
+The accountability of the group helps reinforce consistency and commitment.

 Do I Have an Eating Disorder?